FWWorks/VAML_ApplicationPerformance/README.md

 # VAML_ApplicationPerformance
 Course project for VAML.
-Focus on visualization of application performance.
+Focus on visualizations of application performance.

 Requirement
 1 - use Chrome